Parcley27/LeChatelier/README.md

 The colour shifts you observed in the lab when adding reagents are recreated here.
 Adding Cl⁻ to cobalt shifts toward blue [CoCl₄]²⁻, and the landscape becomes increasingly blue as the product peak grows.

 Temperature effects follow thermodynamics.
-For endothermic reactions, heat acts like a reactant—adding heat shifts toward products.
-For exothermic reactions, heat is like a product—adding heat shifts toward reactants.
+For endothermic reactions, heat acts like a reactant-adding heat shifts toward products.
+For exothermic reactions, heat is like a product-adding heat shifts toward reactants.
 The cobalt system is endothermic in the forward direction, so heating intensifies the blue colour, matching lab observations.

 ### Beyond Simple Shifts

-The visualization shows that adding reactant doesn't just shift the equilibrium—it also increases total concentration.
+The visualization shows that adding reactant doesn't just shift the equilibrium-it also increases total concentration.
 Both peaks initially rise when you add material, then the system redistributes toward products.
 This matches the molecular reality: you've added particles that participate in collisions, temporarily increasing both concentrations before equilibrium re-establishes.

 ## Viewing the project
 The site will be up on [https://lechat.airtraffic.online](https://lechat.airtraffic.online) for as long as I don't have my personal website published.